Aswendt-Lab/AIDAhisto/README.md

 <h3><b>GET STARTED</h3></b>

 Download the modified atlas files and the test images (including representative results) [here](https://doi.org/10.12751/g-node.25jp6z).
-See the [Manual v1.2](https://github.com/maswendt/AIDAhisto/AIDAhisto_Manual.pdf) for instructions on how to install and a step-by-step guide.
+For details on installation and use, see the step-by-step in the [Manual v1.2](https://github.com/maswendt/AIDAhisto/AIDAhisto_Manual.pdf)

 <h3><b>CITATION</h3></b>